Knowit-Experience-Norrland/FigmaConverter/README.md

 ### Images
 As of now the images that are used is implemented as URL's from Figmas API.
 ***IMPORTANT***
-These URL's are only available in 14days.
+These URL's are only available for 14 days.
 To use these images permanent as of now is to set them as the background-image of the element.

 ```HTML
   <test-component